thefutureisnowai/thefutureisnowai.github.io/privacy.md

 <div id="main-content" class="main-content-box"> <div class="main-content">
 <p class="main-deets">
-The following privacy policy applies to The Future is Now Ai, LLC under all of our trade names and brands.
+The following privacy policy applies to The Future is Now AI, LLC under all of our trade names and brands.
 Including Secure Computer Solutions, SCS, and TFinAI.
 </p>
 </div></div>